WernerKr/davisconsoleapi/README.md

 See here: https://weatherlink.github.io/v2-api/data-permissions

+# You should know:
+- only from a Vantage VUE you can get data for
+	'TX Battery Volt, Supercap Volt and Solar Panel Volt'

+If the current console data are not more updated (values flatlined), you need to do this ( is from support@davisinstruments.com )
+- REBOOT the unit (= Console):
+  Unplug the USB cable, and then insert a paper clip in to the hole labeled P (indicated as Power Off Access) for 10 seconds pressing the button inside.
+  -> is 'Power off' the Console -> Screen is than black!

+## Update from davisconsolehealthapi
+If you would like to use the data from davisconsolehealthapi: This driver includes the function (Health Data) of the davisconsolehealthapi extension.
+Copy the database file from the davisconsolehealthapi driver:
+'davisconsolehealthapi.sdb'
+to the here used database:
+'davisconsole.sdb'

+With the file 'add_console.sh' you can extend the database to the here used database schema

+Maybe you need to modify in this files this settings:
+'--config=/etc/weewx/weewx.conf'
+to your prefered setting

 ## Data
 Right now, the driver records all the information from the Davis Console API2, whereas the